getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

    > git clone <repository HTTPS url>
    ```

-5. Now that the sample code is available locally, open the `Django` project in your preferred code editor
+5. Now that the sample code is available locally, open the `backend-monitoring` project in your preferred code editor

 ## Step 2: Install the SDK

-Sentry captures data by using a platform specific SDK within your application runtime.
+Sentry captures data by using a platform-specific SDK within your application runtime.
 To use the SDK, import and configure it in your source code.

 The demo project uses Django for the backend code and REACT for the frontend code.
 Please refer to the [frontend guide]({%- link _documentation/guides/tutorials/integrate-frontend/index.md -%}) on how to set up your front end code.

 Refer to the [doc](https://docs.sentry.io/error-reporting/quickstart/?platform=python) on how to get started.

-1. Open the `settings.py` file (located under \_./django/myproject/settings.py).
+1. Open the `settings.py` file (located under \_./backend-monitoring/myproject/settings.py).
 This is where we initialize and configure the Sentry SDK in our application.

    <!-- ![Import and Configure SDK]({% asset guides/integrate-backend/sentry_init.png @path %}) -->